Azure-Agst/switchcord/README.md

 -----

-SwitchRPC (c) 2018 @Azure_Agst, Nintendo Switch is a trademark of Nintendo.
+Switchcord (Formerly known as SwitchRPC) (c) 2018 @Azure_Agst, Nintendo Switch is a trademark of Nintendo.